Face-to-face vs online counselling

 Face-to-face advantages

 Dedicated environment – Our counselling rooms provide a specific space where you can share without distractions.
+Having a dedicated counselling space means that when you are in that room, that’s your time.

 Rapport building – Some people find that being in person helps to develop a feeling of trust between client and counsellor.